Our Lady of Peñafrancia: Parades and celebrations

 Different parades are held during the novena to the Our Lady.
 These events are open to the public, with coverage on radio and television as well as on online streaming.
 The Saturday following the Translación, the citywide Marian Youth Congress is held, gathering young people from the city and region to share and strengthen their faith.

 During the Sunday after the Traslación, the majorettes, CAT, and Drum and Lyre Corps, plus marching bands, exhibit their dancing, music playing, and silent drill either at Plaza Quezon or the Robredo Coliseum, with the best in each category being announced at the end of the day's events.
 On the Tuesday before the Fluvial Procession, the Regional Cheerdance Competition is held at the Robredo Coliseum, with almost all of the schools and universities in Bicol participating in the event, followed by a gymnastics and field exhibition competition at Plaza Quezon.

-On Wednesday, school contingents of the Boy Scouts and Girl Scouts of the Philippines, from elementary, high schools and senior high schools from all over the Bicol Region together with their school drum and lyre corps, drum majors and majorettes parade in the daylong, Regional BSP/GSP and Drum and Lyre Corps Parade and competition at the Plaza Quezon.
+On Wednesday, school contingents of the Boy Scouts of the Philippines and Girl Scouts of the Philippines from all over the Bicol Region together with their school drum and lyre corps, drum majors and majorettes parade in the daylong, Regional BSP/GSP and Drum and Lyre Corps Parade and competition at the Plaza Quezon.
 Awards are given to the best contingents and DLCs which have distinguished themselves.

-On Thursday, the Civic Parade of the Government workers, and different associations and organizations in Bicol, along with the Float Parade that is joined by hundreds of floats honoring Ina, is held in the morning.
+On Thursday, the Civic Parade of the Government workers, and different associations and organizations in Bicol, along with the Float Parade that is joined by hundreds of floats honoring the Virgin, is held in the morning.
 In recent years, this has been followed in the afternoon by a street dance competition between schools in the city and the region at Plaza Quezon.
 The best float of the morning and the champion of the afternoon ritual dance showdown are awarded after the events.

 On Friday, the popular and century-old military parade, performed by all high schools, senior high schools, colleges and universities in the Bicol Region, as well as service personnel of the Philippine National Police, the Armed Forces of the Philippines, the Philippine Coast Guard and the Bureau of Fire Protection, parade in the major streets of Naga.
 It is considered to be the longest military parade outside Manila due to its daylong, sometimes going past sundown, parade, and is one of the largest to be held in Southeast Asia, with an estimated 70,000 marchers, mostly youth and university cadets and students together with athletes.
 The parade is also a symbolic anniversary of the 1898 Liberation of Naga during the Philippine Revolution.
-Dubbed the Bicol Region Military Parade, it is considered one of the highlights of the celebrations, with the Mayor of Naga as the reviewing officer.
+Dubbed the Bicol Region Military Parade, it is considered one of the highlights of the celebrations, with the Mayor of Naga as reviewing officer.
 Awards and decorations are handed out to the best contingents and bands at the end of the long parade.
 In 2023, the parade was finally split into two parts, the first held on Saturday, and the second on the usual Friday.